-- Always check the right temperature sensor for each vehicle model.
+- Make sure the temperature switch is appropriate for each vehicle model.

-- Never perform maintenance repair while the cooling system is still hot.
-There is a high risk of burns.
+- Never perform maintenance while the cooling system is still hot, due to high risk of burns.

-- At any evidence of excessive temperature, park the vehicle in a safe place and turn off the engine immediately, otherwise, you may damage the engine.
+- At any evidence of overheating, park the vehicle in a safe place and turn off the engine immediately, otherwise you may damage the engine.

-- Check the coolant level weekly, with the cold engine.
+- Check the coolant level weekly, with a cold engine.

-- Always use the specified coolant and the correct rate for your vehicle.
+- Always use the specified coolant for your vehicle at the proper rate.

-- Do not fill the coolant reservoir only with plain water, because this will dilute the coolant concentration.
+- Do not fill up the coolant reservoir with plain water, since this dilutes the coolant concentration.

-- Any reduction in the coolant level may indicate a leaking in the cooling system.
+- Any reduction in the coolant level may indicate a leak in the cooling system.

-- Perform the preventive thermostats maintenance every 30.000 Km.
+- Perform the temperature sensor preventive maintenance every 30,000 km.